nmress-99/spatial_temporal_for_frost/README.md

 The data leveraged by these models is obtained from the NASA DAV API.
 The data extraction API calling is separate from the model building/evaluation code notebooks.
 With this said, ensure that you save the data to a CSV in a folder that can be found from the rest of the code notebooks for this project.

+## MODELS

+This repository contains multiple folders for the different models we constructed to classify frost.
+Folders are named based on the model built from the code inside the folders.
+The repository has code folders for the following models:

+Random Forests:
+- Baseline RF model
+- Spatial RF model (with tuning)

+LSTM:
+- LSTM model for temporal component of dataset

+CNN + LSTM:
+- CNN + LSTM multi-model approach for spatial and temporal considerations of dataset